Set Current Location

 This home, which was built in the mid-1750s, belonged to George Wythe, who helped to lead the patriotic movement against England's rule and became Virginia's first signer of the Declaration of Independence.
 His home, which stands today as part of the Colonial Williamsburg living museum, has been restored to how it would have looked when George Wythe and his wife lived there.
 Aside from being the home of a famous patriot, the house also served as George Washington's headquarters when the British seized Yorktown.
 Thomas Jefferson also made a visit to the home in 1776, adding to the house's list of famous guests.
 Today, visitors can explore the beautiful brick building and perhaps even imagine that they are standing where George Washington once stood.

 Once the capital of colonial Virginia, Colonial Williamsburg is a living history museum, lending stirring insights into its heyday during the 1700s.
-The centerpiece of Williamsburg's historic district, this territory features winding thoroughfare dotted with charming edifices bathed in evocative Colonial Revival architectural styles.
+The centerpiece of Williamsburg's historic district, this territory features winding thoroughfare dotted with charming edifices in evocative Colonial Revival architectural styles.
 For the better part of the 18th century, the city was the center of the most civilized life in the colony of Virginia.
 Having undergone a massive restoration, Colonial Williamsburg is today a heartwarming canvas of a culture which eventually made way for the democratic tenor of the country.
-Today, this antiquated region is permeated with the exuberance and cultural nitty-gritty that comes with glassblowers, history re-enactors blacksmiths and artisans producing goods by authentic, tried-and-true colonial methods just as they did back then.
-The period homes, stores and other buildings are full of interesting things to do and see.
-There are even costume rentals and historic accommodations which also delve deeper into American history.
+Today, this antiquated region is permeated with the exuberance and cultural nitty-gritty that comes with glassblowers, blacksmiths, and artisans producing goods by authentic, tried-and-true colonial methods just as they did back then.
+The period homes, stores, and other buildings are full of interesting things to do and see.
+There are even costume rentals and historic accommodations which delve deeper into American history.

 Busch Gardens Williamsburg is an award-winning and eco-friendly adventure park started in 1975.
 Its many awards include the accolade of “World’s Most Beautiful Theme Park,“ “Golden Ticket Award” and “Applause Award.”
 This theme park recreates European villages, trains, tulip gardens and rides that make it a thrill-seeking mecca.
 If you're brave enough, hop onto Alpengeist, one of the tallest inverted coasters with a complete circuit in the whole world.
 Built to simulate an Alpine ski lift, albeit a slightly scarier version, it reaches heights of 195 feet (60 meters) and hair-raising speeds of 67 miles (108 kilometers) per hour.
 You can also embark on animal tours, adopt a dog for a day or two, visit the haunted house Howl-O-Scream, and Christmas Town for festive fun.
 Shop for German cuckoo clocks, Italian candles, wood carvings and Caribou pottery; then learn to make your own craft items at the workshops.
 Busch Gardens also features restaurants serving authentic British, Irish, German, French, Italian and Scottish cuisines.
 The park timings vary every week; the complete calendar can be found on the park website.